 As previously stated, most patients that present the symptoms of tennis (or golf) elbows are not tennis (or golf) players.
 It is a common injury that presents itself due to the normal aging process of tendons.
 With age, tendons under high stress (elbow tendons, rotator cuff tendons, Achilles tendons) and overuse tend to lose their blood supply.
 When the blood supply is lost, the elasticity and healing potentials are also at risk.

-Dr. Goradia and Dr. Budny at G2 Orthopedics and Sports Medicine can provide a diagnosis and create the right treatment plan on a case by case basis.
+At G2 Orthopedics and Sports Medicine we can provide a diagnosis and create the right treatment plan on a case by case basis.
 Not all injuries are the same and not all injuries need the same treatment plan.
-Have your treatment plan customized today by scheduling an appointment here:
+Have your treatment plan customized today by scheduling an appointment here – Make an Appointment Today!